yanlynnnnn/tp/docs/DeveloperGuide.md

 7. Homerce displays a successful listed message.

 <b>Extensions</b>
-* 3a.
+3a.
 Invalid index provided.
-  * 3a1.
+  3a1.
 Homerce displays an error message.
-  Use case resumes at step 1.
+  Use case ends.
 </pre>
 <br>
 <pre>
-UC020: Appointment Undone
+UC006: Appointment Undone
 Indicate that the appointment has not been completed.

 <b>System: Homerce</b>